kristijanbartol/GarMentor/docs/tailornet_preparation.md

     * `<tailornet_data_root>` can be choosen arbitrarily
 3) In `garmentor/tailornet_dataset_for_garmentor/global_var.py` , make sure that the filenames for `SMPL_PATH_MALE` and `SMPL_PATH_FEMALE` are the same as the filenames of the `*.pkl` files that you unzipped in step 2
     * The filenames are the last arguments in the `os.path.join()` calls
-    * It's ok that no neutral model is listed
+    * It's ok that no neutral model is listed here
-    * TODO: Downloaded male and female models are v.1.1.0, but every script references them as v.1.0.0, why?
-Do we have to rename these files, or can we safely change all references to v.1.1.0?
+4) In `garmentor/tailornet-for-garmentor/global_var.py` , make sure that the **filenames** for `SMPL_PATH_[FEMALE, MALE, NEUTRAL]` correspond to the filenames of the `*.pkl` files that you unzipped in step 2
+    * Only modify the filenames but keep the paths as they are
-4) Run
+5) Run
     ```bash
     garmentor/setup_scripts/setup_tailornet.sh /path/to/garmentor/directory <tailornet_data_root>
     ```
     * This converts the SMPL models for use in TailorNet
-5) Download TailorNet dataset from [here](https://nextcloud.mpi-klsb.mpg.de/index.php/s/W7a57iXRG9Yms6P)
+6) Download TailorNet dataset from [here](https://nextcloud.mpi-klsb.mpg.de/index.php/s/W7a57iXRG9Yms6P)
     * Download `dataset_meta.zip` (dataset meta data)
     * Download one or more sub-datasets (each represents a different garment type):
         * t-shirt_female(6.9 GB)